jamesdruhan/vue-jd-table/docs/Options.md

    <br><br>
    -  **Default**: True
    <br><br>
    - **Details**: Renders the entire JD-Table frame responsively or not.
 When set to false you must also configure the frameWidth option.
+When set to True, JD-Table frame will fit it parent unless the number of visible columns have a total width less then the parents full width.
+In this case, the entire table will shrink to perfectly match the column widths.
    <br><br>
    - **Related Options**: frameWidth
    <br><br>